 Due to hardware and software limitations, there is no XCell Stealth Phone that has ALL of the special features shown below.
 Our programmers have squeezed all kinds of special features out of all of the cell phones we use.
-For example, the XCell Pro does not have a calibration function, instead the automatic calibration is embedded in the operating system without access to the GUI.
+The best XCell Stealth Phone is the one that fits all security needs.

 *Refers to phone calls made over the mobile network.
 Does not refer to IM voice chat, Skype, etc.

 Detection and alerting of SMS in real time.
 The Stealth Phone user is warned when SMS are intercepted.
 Based on A5/1 stream cypher checking and TA checking algorithm (for SS7 interception).
 Triggered for any type of interception: IMSI Catcher, GSM Interceptor, SS7.